softprops/hubcaps/README.md

 ### deployments

-Deployments is a service for orchestation deployments of applications sourced from github repositories
+Deployments is a service for orchestating deployments of applications sourced from github repositories

 ```rust
 let deployments = repo.deployments();